 - Top-paying customers (all-time or within a specific period like 6 months)

 - Those who bought from you 6x in the last 12 months, instead of just once

 You get the idea.
 There are more variations you can do here depending on your business.

 And if that still isn’t a good benefit, remember that existing customers are easier and costs less to sell to.
 So, if you include them early on about your journey and plans for the business, they’re more likely to become advocates.

 Next, use the information you got from your customers to further refine your idea, then either ask them again, or ask the market — people who don’t know you.

 The easiest way to do this is through a survey.
 Or, if you’re further along the development, you can already ask for pre-orders.

 This is the main idea behind Kickstarter.
 Instead of building your own product upfront, you create a campaign and ask feedback from the market.
 Based on that, you can go ahead and proceed with it, or move on to the next idea.

 Pro tip: Do you advertise on facebook?
 You can use this same approach of getting market feedback early.
 What you do is post organically on your page.
 After some time, check back on the analytics.
-If it gets more engagement than the others, that’s what you promote.
+If it gets more engagement than other posts, that’s what you promote.
 Why?
 Because there’s a higher chance of it succeeding and gaining traction.
 Use this tactic instead of multiple A/B testing variations that will just eat up your budget.

 3. Use an iterative implementation approach